Tian Rong

 Tian Rong (田榮 (Tián Róng); died 203 BC) was a member of the Tian royal house of Qi who led a rebellion against the Qin dynasty during the Late Qin peasant rebellions, and later against Xiang Yu during the Chu–Han Contention.
-Rejecting Xiang Yu’s partition of his ancestral land into three puppet kingdoms, Tian Rong overthrew the new rulers, restored a united Qi state, and proclaimed himsel king.
+Rejecting Xiang Yu's partition of his ancestral land into three puppet kingdoms, Tian Rong overthrew the new rulers, restored a united Qi state, and proclaimed himsel king.
 He later opposed the Han armies of Liu Bang and was killed by the Han general Han Xin in 203 BC.

 Revolt against Qin

-In October 208 BC, Tian Rong, together with his cousin Tian Dan (田儋) and his younger brother Tian Heng (田橫), responded to Chen She uprising and killed the local county magistrate.
+In October 208 BC, Tian Rong, together with his cousin Tian Dan (田儋) and his younger brother Tian Heng, responded to Chen Sheng uprising and killed the local county magistrate.
 Tian Dan proclaimed himself King of Qi and occupied the entire former Qi territory.

 In June 208 BC, Qin general Zhang Han killed Tian Dan.
-The Qi people then supported Tian Jia (田假) the king.
+The Qi people then supported Tian Jia (田假), the younger brother of Tian Jian, the king.
 Tian Rong raised an army to expel Tian Jia, who fled to Chu.

 Revolt against Xiang Yu

 Tian Rong made Tian Dan's son Tian Fu (田巿) the King of Qi and asked Chu to hand over Tian Jia, but Chu ignored him.
 Moreover, when Xiang Yu established the Eighteen Kingdoms, he divided Qi into Qi, Jiaodong, and Jibei, appointing Tian Du (田都), Tian Fu, and Tian An (田安) as kings.
 Tian Rong was not enfeoffed.
 Dissatisfied with this, Tian Rong rose up in rebellion against Xiang Yu.

-When Liu Bang’s anti-Chu coalition rose in 205 BC, Tian Rong revolted.
+When Liu Bang's anti-Chu coalition rose in 205 BC, Tian Rong revolted.
 He killed Tian Fu, Tian An, and forced Tian Du out of Linzi.
 Tian Rong reunified most of the former kingdom and proclaimed himself king.

 War with Han

 Late in 205 BC Xiang Yu counter-attacked, retaking Linzi.
 The Qi court fled north to Gaomi and then to Jimo while Tian Rong waged guerrilla war.
-Although Xiang Yu soon withdrew to face Liu Bang, Qi’s strength was diminished.
+Although Xiang Yu soon withdrew to face Liu Bang, Qi's strength was diminished.